snehilvj/dmc-docs/docs/select/select.md

 ### Dropdown Position

 By default, dropdown is placed below the input and when there is not enough space, it flips to be above the input.
-To change this behavior, set dropdownPosition prop:
+To change this behavior, use `comboBoxProps` prop:

 .. exec::docs.select.position